y0nei/FastAPI-fullstack-blog/docs/index.md

 ## Where to start?

-See the [Getting Started][1] section of the documentation or check the projects `README.md` file.
+See the [Getting Started][1] section of the documentation or check the project's `README.md` file.

 To build the documentation run: